lusabar/ValoresInstantaneos/README.md

-# LissCalc
+# ValoresInstantaneos

-**LissCalc** is a simple application that aims to provide graphical representations of electric magnitudes various forms, namely: time-domain sinusoids, phasor diagram, Lissajous curve and instantaneous power.
+**ValoresInstantaneos** is a simple application that aims to provide graphical representations of electric magnitudes various forms, namely: time-domain sinusoids, phasor diagram, Lissajous curve and instantaneous power.

 ## Compile from source ##